bring/hedwig/src/shared/layout/container/Container.md

 [Padding left and right]      .hw-container-px

 Usage:
-.hw-container--pt-small will add a 18px top margin to the container .hw-container--slim will make the container have a max width of 510px
+.hw-container--pt-small will add a 18px top padding to the container .hw-container--slim will make the container have a max width of 510px
 ```